Developing world says rich nations shirking on climate

-PARIS (AFP) - The failure of wealthy nations to deliver on short-term climate commitments could hinder the rollout of a landmark treaty, a bloc of 134 developing countries, including India and China, warned Thursday at UN negotiations in Bonn.
+PARIS • The failure of wealthy nations to deliver on short-term climate commitments could hinder the roll-out of a landmark treaty, a bloc of 134 developing countries, including India and China, has warned at United Nations negotiations in Bonn.

 The diplomatic spat has underscored the difficulty of reaching a consensus at the 196-nation talks.

-"If we do not respect decisions that we have made, then how can we build trust among the parties?" said Chen Zhihua, China's senior negotiator, referring to long-standing pledges by rich nations to enhance financial support and "revisit" targets for curbing greenhouse gas emissions before 2020.
+"If we do not respect decisions that we have made, then how can we build trust among the parties?"
+Mr Chen Zhihua, China's senior negotiator, said on Thursday, referring to longstanding pledges by rich nations to enhance financial support and "revisit" targets for curbing greenhouse gas emissions before 2020.

-"And how can we lay a good foundation for the implementation of the Paris Agreement?" he added at a press conference, flanked by diplomats from India, Iran, Nicaragua and Ecuador.
+"And how can we lay a good foundation for the implementation of the Paris Agreement?" he added at a press conference, flanked by diplomats from India, Iran, Nicaragua and Ecuador, during the Nov 6 to Nov 17 UN climate talks in Germany.

-The treaty, inked outside the French capital in 2015, calls on the world to cap global warming at "well below" two deg Cel, and even 1.5 deg C if possible.
+The treaty, inked outside the French capital in 2015, calls on the world to cap global warming at "well below" 2 deg C, and even 1.5 deg C if possible.

-With one degree of warming so far, the planet has already seen an increase in drought, deadly heatwaves and superstorms.
+With 1 deg C of warming so far, the planet has already seen an increase in drought, deadly heatwaves and superstorms.

 The pact rests on voluntary carbon-cutting pledges from virtually every country in the world.

-"The science is clear: if we don't get our act together before 2020, you can forget about the 2 C and 1.5 C targets," said Paul Oquist, Nicaragua's chief negotiator at the talks.
+"The science is clear: If we don't get our act together before 2020, you can forget about the 2 deg C and 1.5 deg C targets," said Mr Paul Oquist, Nicaragua's chief negotiator at the talks.

 "There has been a failure to comply with existing commitments," he added.